COSC3020/theory-vs-practice-howardthegr8one-1/README.md

 Question 1)

 - You could have two algorithms that both have an asymptotic runtime of $O(n^3)$ but one algorithm might have a constant factor such as $5n^3$ whereas the other algorithm might just be $n^3$.
 Although asymptotically both of these algorithms have the same $O(n^3)$ the one with a constant factor in practice will run much slower than the second algorithm without any constants.

 - The type of data being processed could result in drastically different runtimes in practice.
 For example an algorithm that searches for strings would take longer in practice than the same algorithm searching for an integer.
+This would not be a constant factor since the integer comparison was essentially a constant, but the string comparison is linear.

 - Asymptotic analysis doesn't account for differences in hardware.
 Insertion sort for example has an average-case runtime of $O(n^2)$ but in practice running insertion sort on large inputs on a raspberry pi will be slower than running it on a gaming desktop or a supercomputer.
 Even though the runtime complexity doesn't change the actual runtimes will vary because of the difference in faster/slower CPU performance.

 Question 2)